"Go Ye into All the World and Preach the Gospel....."

 But God, who is rich in mercy, for His great love wherewith He loved us.
 Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;) And has raised us up together, and made us sit together in heavenly places in Christ Jesus.
 That in the ages to come He might show the exceeding riches of His grace in His kindness toward us through Christ Jesus.
 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works least any man should boast.
 For we are His workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them."

-The word peace as used here in Romans is the Greek word "eirene", (to join); by implication prosperity-one, peace, quietness, rest, + set at one again.
-As we read the Bible story in Genesis 3 that tells how the serpent deceives Eve into partaking of the fruit of the tree of the knowledge of good and evil and she then gives it to her husband Adam and they have the knowledge of good and evil.
-As you read the story you can see that their peace with God has been severely hampered by their disobedience and the same can and does happen to us, but now, through the glory of grace, First John 1:9, we can get back to God as quickly as we choose to get back to God, because God has sent His Son to die on the cross to restore our broken fellowship.
+The word peace as used here in Romans is the Greek word “eirene”, (to join); by implication prosperity-one, peace, quietness, rest, + set at one again.
+As we read the Bible story in Genesis 3 that tells how the serpent deceives Eve into partaking of the fruit of the tree of the knowledge of good and evil and she then gives it to her husband Adam and he partakes they are basically separated from God by the knowledge of good and evil and you can see that their peace with God has been severely hampered.
+The same can and does happen to us even after we are born again and become God’s child, but now, unlike Adam and Eve, through the glory of grace, First John 1:9, we can get back to God as quickly as we choose to get back to God, because God has sent His Son to restore our broken fellowship that occurred in the Garden of Eden.

 Genesis 3:1-8, "Now the serpent was more subtil than any beast of the field which the LORD God had made.
 And he said unto the woman, Yea, hath God said, Ye shall not eat of every tree of the garden?
 And the woman said unto the serpent, We may eat of the fruit of the trees of the garden: But of the fruit of the tree which is in the midst of the garden, God hath said, Ye shall not eat of it, neither shall ye touch it, lest ye die.
 And the serpent said unto the woman, Ye shall not surely die: For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil.